mantoso/pre-commit-configs/README.md

-# Mantoso Labs opinionated pre-commit hooks
+# Mantoso opinionated pre-commit hooks

-This repo serves as a centralized place to define pre-commit hooks in-use across Mantoso Labs repositories.
+This repo serves as a centralized place to define pre-commit hooks in-use across Mantoso repositories.
 The primary mission of this project is to serve the needs of repositories within this org.

 Specific toolsets are *_opinionated,_* and we recognize that alternatives may be available.